 Oracle wallets and Java keystores are often widely distributed across servers and server clusters, with backup and distribution of these files performed manually.
-Oracle Key Vault itemizes and stores contents of these files in a master repository, yet allows server endpoints to continue operating with their local copies, while disconnected from Oracle Key Vault.
+Oracle Key Vault itemizes and stores contents of these files in a master repository, yet allows server endpoints to continue operating with their local copies, while being disconnected from Oracle Key Vault.
 After you have archived wallets and keystores, you can recover them to their servers if their local copies are mistakenly deleted or their passwords are forgotten.
 Oracle Key Vault streamlines the sharing of wallets across database clusters such as Oracle RAC, Oracle Active Data Guard, and Oracle GoldenGate.
-Sharing of wallets also facilitates the movement of encrypted data using Oracle Data Pump and the transportable tablespaces feature of Oracle Database.
+Sharing wallets also facilitates the movement of encrypted data using Oracle Data Pump and the transportable tablespaces feature of Oracle Database, or when migrating (unplugging or plugging) a PDB.
 You can use Oracle Key Vault with Oracle wallets from all supported releases of Oracle middleware products and Oracle Database.

 X.509 certificate files (common file extensions include

 .p12) used to authenticate and validate user identities and encrypt data on communication channels may also be stored, shared, and managed in Oracle Key Vault.

 1.5.2 Management of Key Lifecycle